echensun/comp90082-2023-sm1-resources/checklists/Sprint-4.md

 - [ ] Students generated a release TAG on Github (containing all project resources, including exported documents/diagrams from Confluence).

+## Demonstration video of your product
+Make sure that:

+- [ ] Students generated a 3-5mins (max) video demonstrating their product (examples: https://cis-projects.carrd.co/)
+- [ ] Students uploaded their demo to Confluence

 ## ZIP File
 Make sure that: